College Factual by our College Data Analytics Team

 Durham, NC

-It is hard to beat Duke University if you wish to pursue a master's degree in natural resources conservation.
+It's hard to beat Duke University if you want to pursue a master's degree in natural resources conservation.
 Located in the city of Durham, Duke is a private not-for-profit university with a fairly large student population.

 More information about a master’s in natural resources conservation from Duke University